LTGIV/ftp_upload/README.md

 ### Known Problem ###
-Will fill up the disk under certain circumstances
+- Will fill up the disk under certain circumstances
   - No mechanism to reduce retained images if disk is approaching full
   - No mechanism to reduce intake of new images, purge old not uploaded images if upload is unavailable.
-No alerting of exceptions - fail silently.
+- No alerting of exceptions - fail silently.
-Insecure upload using ftp (password in clear text)
+- Insecure upload using ftp (password in clear text)
+- Keyboard interrupt doesn't kill all threads, and thread.join() is needed.

 ###License###